Your cart is currently empty!

 But there is still a reason for the song – against those racists who reject them on ‘principle’, and those others who try and insinuate that many of these people are not really refugees and are tricking us out of aid.

-History constantly throws up refugees – people just like us who have to escape their homeland , because like us they want to live and see their family and friends live.
-It’s a crisis no one wants, it creates problems that no one wants.
-But it is a crisis we have to face.
-A humanity we have to find.
+History constantly creates refugees—people just like us who have to escape their homeland because, like us, they want to live and see their family and friends live.
+It’s a crisis no one wants, and it creates problems that no one wants.
+But it is a crisis we have to face, a humanity we have to find.